Aman-zishan/friend.tech/README.md

 ## Demo

-1. Create a new account in the imported deployer wallet and set the protocol fee destination to this account (only deployer can set the protocol fee destination)
+1. Create a new account in the imported deployer wallet

+2.  set the protocol fee destination to the newly created account (only deployer can set the protocol fee destination) by calling `set-protocol-fee-destination` function from the deployed keys contract via stacks explorer sandbox

-2. Connect the wallet to the application
+3. Connect the deployer wallet to the application

-3. The application will check if you have already bought the first key, if not then it will ask you to buy the first key (first key is free and allows the subject to create a profile)
+4. The application will check if you have already bought the first key, if not then it will ask you to buy the first key (first key is free and allows the subject to create a profile)

-4. Now you are taken to the profile page, where you can trade keys
+5. Now you are redirected to the profile page, where you can trade keys

+6. Now connect the holder wallet to the application in another browser

+7. repeat the process of buying the first key